AnshRajSingh70076/Testing_Llama_Index/README.md

 This project implements a Retrieval-Augmented Generation (RAG) system that processes PDF documents using LlamaCloud, stores embeddings using FAISS, and generates answers using Groq LLM.
 The system also includes evaluation using LangSmith to measure retrieval and answer quality.
 The goal of this project is to build a complete document question-answering pipeline that can scale to real-world enterprise documents.

+A **vectorless RAG variant** is also included, which directly uses PageIndex/Groq without FAISS.
+This version achieved an average evaluation score of **0.6**.

 ## Features

 PDF parsing using LlamaCloud (layout-aware extraction)
 Chunking using LangChain text splitters
 Embedding generation using SentenceTransformers
 Vector storage using FAISS
+Vectorless RAG (PageIndex + Groq direct retrieval)
 Question answering using Groq LLM (Llama 3)
 RAG pipeline with context-based responses
 Evaluation using LangSmith datasets and evaluators